Water and Wastewater

-The changing expectations of customers and regulators drive a need for smarter data
+The changing expectations of customers and regulators drive a need for smarter spatial data

-The data quality challenges are well known; the solutions are here now
+The geospatial data quality challenges are well known; the solutions are here now

-Today’s water industry is the outcome of decades of development, privatisation, regulation and merger.
-For much of that time record keeping was not a priority and geospatial technology was immature.
+Today’s water industry is the outcome of decades of development, privatisation, regulation, and mergers.
+For much of that time, record keeping was not a priority and geospatial technology was immature.
 Only now is the value of operational data being fully recognised and leveraged.

-As a result of this chequered past many water and waste water companies now have a fragmented IT estate.
+As a result of this chequered past many water and wastewater companies now have a fragmented IT estate.
 Spatial data is often distributed across multiple systems and in different standards and formats.
-Difficulties arise when businesses try to bring together spatial data or integrate it with other data from across the organisation.
-Gaps and errors are widespread.
-The data decline spiral – where poor quality reduces usage, causing quality to fall further – is a constant risk.
+Difficulties arise when businesses try to bring together spatial data or integrate it with further data from across the organisation.
+Gaps and errors are widespread, exposing the data decline spiral – where poor quality reduces usage, causing quality to decrease further – a constant risk.

-Companies typically tackle these challenges with manual labour, which is costly and error-prone.
-When the data maintenance team becomes overloaded by the volume of change, the business is forced to operate on information that is months or even years out of date.
-Costs can be saved by outsourcing data management, but often quality is poor and monitoring or validation is complex.
-New capture technologies make huge volumes of survey data available, but too often this GPS-correct new data is not aligned with your operational data.
+Companies typically tackle these challenges with manual labour, which is costly and error prone.
+When the geospatial data maintenance team becomes overloaded by the volume of change, the business is forced to operate on information that is months or even years out of date.
+Costs can be saved by outsourcing data management, but often quality is poor, and monitoring or validation is complex.
+New capture technologies make substantial volumes of survey data available, but too often this new GPS-correct data is not aligned with your operational data.